 Why do we ask to see this document?

 The FDB should outline the specific design requirements for the project.
-The provision of such, is expected for Te Whatu Ora health design projects.
+The provision of such is expected for Te Whatu Ora health design projects.

 This document is considered a foundation document for the project and acts as a reference to assist with the variations and required tracking that occur during the various design stages.